Plumsail/documents-docs/source/document-generation/html/index.rst

 HTML templates
 ==============

+You can create documents from HTML templates using Plumsail Documents.
+There are at least two ways to apply data to an HTML template:

+- `Create a process <../../user-guide/processes/index.html>`_ and start it using Microsoft Flow, Web form or REST API
+- Or `use rich REST API directly <../../getting-started/use-as-rest-api.html>`_

 This article explains HTML templates syntax.
-It can be used in HTML generation Microsoft Flow actions and in Documents API calls.
-For example, in the `Create HTML from template <../../flow/actions/document-processing.html#create-html-from-template>`_ action.

-Template syntax is quite similar to syntax of popular JavaScript framework `Handlebars <http://handlebarsjs.com/>`_.
+It is quite similar to the syntax of popular JavaScript framework `Handlebars <http://handlebarsjs.com/>`_.
 It supports **if** and **each** tag.
 It also makes it easy to reference nested values.
 Example:

 .. code::